CubePilot/dronecan.github.io/README.md

 Due to the 10 builds per hour [Usage limits](https://jekyllrb.com/docs/pages/) of GitHub Pages, you may need to build and test the project locally:

 [Testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll)

+When testing on local computer, please comment the following line in `_config.yml` file:

+`baseurl: /dronecan.github.io`